FASLADODO/ml-project-1/README.md

 EPFL's Pattern Classification and Machine Learning first course project

+## TO DO Project

+Basis functions
+- Try ridge regression on several seeds for different degrees and plot + check stability
+- Select a few degrees and do cross validation

+Features selection
+- Try to continue removing more features + compare stability with different methods and do cool boxplots
+- Try increasing seeds number

+Ridge Regression Auto
+- Implement cross-validation

 ## Methods to be implemented

 - `beta = leastSquaresGD(y,tX,alpha)`: Least squares using gradient descent (alpha is the step-size)